MarcoFekry/RoboMate-CloudAutomation/README.md

 Detect potential vulnerabilities that could put your cloud environment at risk using a lot of security cloud standards.

-Use RoboMate Cloud Automation built-in reports to gain visibility over all Cloud aspects
+Use RoboMate Cloud Automation built-in reports to gain visibility over all Cloud aspects.

 Get a deep understanding of how you spend on AWS, Azure, and OCI.